Goldsmith, University of London Course Registration

 - You are registered for a full academic load according to your home school

 - The courses you take abroad will transfer for credit to your home school

 Please review your course choices with your academic or study abroad advisor, and submit the online course registration form on your Arcadia Passport.

 Every effort will be made to place you in the courses you originally request.
-However, neither Goldsmiths nor The College of Global Studies cannot guarantee placement in any course.
+However, neither Goldsmiths nor The College of Global Studies can guarantee placement in any course.
 Your first choices may not be available due to schedule changes, time conflicts or cancellations.
 Alternate course approval and flexibility is extremely important.